 It is critical that the Council ensures that good governance is in place from a client side (i.e. the Council).
-The planned review of the companies will be completed in 2025/26 against the Local Partnerships "Local Authority Company Review Guidance".
+A review has been highlighted as needing to take place on the Council governance of its companies.
+This review began in 2024/25 and will be concluded in 2025/26, against the Local Partnerships "Local Authority Company Review Guidance" and reported to Scrutiny and FRAG.